 5. Model Positive Behavior at Home & In Public Spaces

-Children learn by example, so try modeling positive behavior at home and in public spaces like playgrounds or parks.
-This will help teach your child how interpersonal relationships should work and remind them that it’s okay (and even encouraged) to talk and listen when interacting with others!
+how interpersonal relationships should work and remind them that it’s okay (and even encouraged) to talk and listen when interacting with others!
 This can go a long way towards helping your little one build meaningful relationships outside their immediate family circle.

 Visit One of The Best Pediatric Clinics In Stone Oak

-If you want your child to get tested for ADHD, consider visiting our pediatricians at A Thru Z Pediatrics today.
-We offer comprehensive primary care, behavioral treatments, and FDA-approved ADHD testing services.
+behavioral treatments, and FDA-approved ADHD testing services.
 Our ADHD pediatricians will talk to you and your child to learn better about the situation and develop a customized action plan.

 Contact us todayto book an appointment!